-Sustainability Indicator Goal Metric Performance (2012) Performance (2016) Community Indicators 1.
+Sustainability Indicator Goal Metric Baseline (2012) Performance (2019) Communit y Indicators

+1 1 1.
 Community greenhouse gas emissions Decrease greenhouse gas emissions based on 2006 - 2012 average.
-Metric tons of CO2e from energy and waste 159,431metric tons CO2e (baseline; average of 2006-2012 emissions) 125,807 metric tons of CO2e from energy and waste 2.
-Public transit ridership Increase annual transit total passenger trips per hour of operation to 25 by 2020.
-Total passenger trips per hour of operation 20.59 total passenger trips per hour 13.32 total passenger trips per hour 3.
-MSW recycling rate Meet or surpass EPA MSW recycling rate of 40% by 2020. % of total waste recycled 22% of waste recycled 24% of waste recycled 4.
-C&D waste diversion Achieve 75% diversion of construction and demolition (C&D) materials and debris (waste) by 2020. % of total C&D waste diverted 64% of C&D waste diverted 83% of C&D waste diverted 5.
-Quality of residential recycling services Receive an excellent or good rating from at least 75% of respondents in 2020 survey. % of residents rating program as good or excellent in Los Alamos County Customer Survey 73% of respondents ranked as excellent or good 89% of respondents ranked as excellent or good Sustainability Goal Metric D Dorformance (2016) Indicator Guai IVIELLIC Performance (2012) Performance (2016) Indicator ment Indicators Performance (2012) Performance (2016) 1.
-LEED certified County facilities 40% of total County facilities over 5,000 sq. feet meet at least LEED Silver certification 60% of total County facilities over 5,000 sq. feet meet at least LEED Silver certification 1.
-LEED certified Local Govern 100% of total County facilities over 5,000 sq. feet shall meet or exceed ment Indicators % of total County facilities over 5,000 sq. feet that are LEED Silver (or higher) 40% of total County facilities over 5,000 sq. feet meet at least LEED 60% of total County facilities over 5,000 sq. feet meet at least LEED LEED certified County facilities County operations greenhouse gas Local Govern 100% of total County facilities over 5,000 sq. feet shall meet or exceed LEED Silver certification.
-Reduce greenhouse gas emissions from County operations by 22% or by 2,771 metric tons below ment Indicators % of total County facilities over 5,000 sq. feet that are LEED Silver (or higher) certified Metric tons of CO2e from energy and 40% of total County facilities over 5,000 sq. feet meet at least LEED Silver certification 60% of total County facilities over 5,000 sq. feet meet at least LEED Silver certification 11,458 metric tons of CO2.
-This is a 9% reduction in greenhouse
+Metric tons of CO2e from energy and waste 159,431 metric tons CO2e (baseline; average of 2006-2012 emissions) metric tons of CO2e from energy and waste 2.
+Public transit ridership Increase annual transit total passenger trips per vehicle per hour of transit operations to 25 by 2020.
+Total passenger trips per vehicle per hour of transit operations 20.59 total passenger trips per vehicle per hour of transit operations 13.51 total passenger trips per vehicle per hour of transit operations 3.
+MSW recycling rate Meet or surpass EPA MSW recycling rate of 40% by 2020. % of total waste recycled 22% of waste recycled 28% of waste recycled 4.
+C&D waste diversion Achieve 75% diversion of construction and demolition (C&D) materials and debris (waste) by 2020. % of total C&D waste diverted 64% of C&D waste diverted 88% of C&D waste diverted 5.
+Quality of residential recycling services Receive an excellent or good rating from at least 75% of respondents in 2020 survey. % of residents rating program as good or excellent in Los Alamos County Customer Survey 73% of respondents ranked as excellent or good 80% of respondents ranked as excellent or good in 2018 survey 6.Food Waste Prevention/Diversion Reduce food waste sent to the landfill by 50% or 662 tons by 2025 % of total food waste diverted This may be a new metric when a food waste compost program is Initiated in 2020 - 2021 Sustainability Indicator Goal Metric Baseline (2012) Performance (2019) Local Governme ent Indicators 1.
+LEED certified County facilities 100% of total County facilities over 5,000 sq. feet shall meet or exceed LEED Silver certification. % of total County facilities over 5,000 sq. feet that are LEED Silver (or higher) certified 40% of total County facilities over 5,000 sq. feet meet at least LEED Silver certification 60% of total County facilities over 5,000 sq. feet meet at least LEED Silver certification 2.
+County operations greenhouse gas emissions Reduce greenhouse gas emissions from County operations by 22% or by 2,771 metric tons below the 2012 levels by 2020.
+Metric tons of CO2e from energy and vehicle fuel usage 12,597 metric tons of CO2 12,672 metric tons of CO2.
+This is a .5% increase in greenhouse gas emissions greenhouse gas emissions from County operations by 22% or by 2,771 metric tons below from energy and CO2.
+This is a .5% increase in greenhouse